opencomputeproject/OCP-HM-MegaRAC_Community_Edition/README.md

 It will list of all the available target machines in the repo.

 ```
+Root User:
+Use root user to build the image for the targetted platform.

 Once you know the target, then set it as mentioned below, Currently we are supporting tiogapass platform: